Whatever happened to Cubs fan Steve Bartman?

 - He all but vanished; a friend says he still receives threats

-(CNN)Chicago Cubs diehard Steve Bartman, who came to symbolize the team's crushing defeat in the 2003 National League Championship Series, will be glued to the TV Saturday night.
+(CNN)Chicago Cubs diehard Steve Bartman, who came to symbolize the team's crushing defeat in the 2003 National League Championship Series, was probably glued to the TV last night.

-"No doubt that he will be watching," Frank Murtha, a longtime friend and spokesman for Bartman, told CNN.
+"No doubt that he will be watching," Frank Murtha, a longtime friend and spokesman for Bartman, told CNN before the game.

-The Cubs face Los Angeles Dodgers ace Clayton Kershaw as part of their quest for their first Major League Baseball championship in 108 years.
-They lead the seven-game National League Championship Series 3-2.
-If they win, the team will head to Cleveland to battle the Indians in the World Series.
+The Cubs beat the Los Angeles Dodgers 5-0 Saturday night to win the National League Championship Series and advance to the World Series against the Cleveland Indians in their quest for their first Major League Baseball championship in 108 years.

 Thirteen year ago, Bartman sat in Wrigley Field's stands in a green turtleneck and headphones over his Cubs cap during Game 6 of the NLCS.
 The Cubs led that series against the Florida Marlins three games to two.